mia2380/Sneak-Attack-Project-1/README.md

 ## Wire Frame
 ![WireFrame/A user clicks on different pets and available pets and products show on the screen.](./assets/images/wireframe.png)

+## To Do & Bug Fixes
+* change alerts to modals
+* Add local storage
+* Price coming back as null - need to write a rule so it doesn't
+* need to add the getStream() function to work with the movie search
+* Need to format the results from the streaming (Erin will do once the APIs call again)
+* Awards icons not showing (Brenda!
+Help!!!)
+* Double check spelling for Romance and Action movies (rest have been done)
+* update readme with new project info

 ## Task List